OleksiiKova/build_master_shop/README.md

 I created a dedicated [Facebook page](https://www.facebook.com/p/build-master-61568320523905/) for Build Master Shop, which serves as a hub for:

 - Sharing product updates, promotions, and new arrivals.
-- Posting engaging content like tips for tool usage, safety guidelines, and project inspiration.
+- Posting engaging content such as tips for tool usage, safety guidelines, and project inspiration.
 - Interacting with customers through comments, messages, and community discussions.
 - Running targeted ad campaigns to reach users interested in tools, workwear, and safety equipment.